quokkawiki/coursework-python/README.md

 ## Setup instructions

-I wanted this environment to be as replicable as possible, so I am giving you instructions on how to replicate it.
+I wanted this environment to be as replicable as possible, so here's how to replicate this environment on your machine:

 ### Environment variables